Anku5hk/Programmers_guide_to_Python/book.md

 def some_fun():
   # declaring my_var1 as global inside a local scope, so now my_var1 can be modified for global scope
   global my_var1

   # accessing a global scope variable, works fine
   print(my_var3) # 30
   # accessing a global scope variable defined as global, works fine
   print(my_var1) # 10
   # same thing with my_var2 doesn't work (comment below line to execute the program further)
   print(my_var2) # UnboundLocalError
-  # Its because in Python you don't declare the variable's scope
+  # Its because Python tries to figure out the scope of a variable by watching if it has some assignment in this scope
-  # Python tries to figure out the scope of a variable by watching if it has some assignment in this scope
+  # if it does Python thinks it is a local variable, which we cannot access before assignment right?
-  # if it does that variable is considered a local variable (even if same named global variable is present)
+  # in below lines my_var2 has assignment, so it is considered as local variable,
-  # here my_var2 has assignment in below lines so its a local variable which we can't access before assignment
+  # even if same named global variable exists
-  # if you remove the assignment of my_var2 it will be considered global and you can access it like my_var3
+  # if the assignment is removed, my_var2 it will be considered global and it can be access normally

   my_var1 = 30 # modifying for global scope
   my_var2 = 40 # modifying only for local scope